Guido27/auto-cysts-segmentation/README.md

 Patch extraction is perfomed using unfold method in order to gain performances and keep gradient calculations correct, without interruptions.
 Caranet (no multi-scale) in sequence with classifier.
 Images are resized by a 0.75 factor.

+**Specifically here only patches associated with segmentation predictions are passed to classifier not all patches from each image.**